-Background and Pathophysiology of the Abdominal Pain
+Background and Pathophysiology of Abdominal Pain

-An abdominal cavity, also called peritoneal cavity, is bounded anterolaterally by the xiphoid process and costal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
-It contains multiple visceral organs and covered by two layers of peritoneum i.e. parietal and visceral layers.
+An abdominal cavity, also called a peritoneal cavity, is bounded anterolaterally by the xiphoid process and costal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
+It contains multiple visceral organs and is covered by two layers of peritoneum i.e. parietal and visceral layers.

 Abdominal pain occurs when mechanical or chemical stimuli stimulates abdominal pain receptors.
 Stretch is the primary mechanical stimulus.
-Other mechanical stimuli such as expansion, contraction, compression, pulling on, and twisting of the viscera are also perceived.
+Other mechanical stimuli, such as expansion, contraction, compression, pulling on, and twisting of the viscera, are also perceived.

 Classification of Abdominal Pain

-Visceral pain is considered vague and dull pain because the majority of organs and the visceral peritoneum do not have an abundance of nerve fibers for the pain.
+Visceral pain is considered a vague and dull pain because the majority of organs and the visceral peritoneum do not have an abundance of nerve fibers for the pain.

 The patient will experience mild pain that is poorly localized and it is difficult to pinpoint the exact location.

-Parietal pain or somatic pain occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity.
+Parietal pain, or somatic pain, occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity.
 Somatic pain is sharp, constant, can be severe, and is easily localized.

 Referred pain is perceived distant from its source.
 It is poorly localized but normally constant in nature.
 It occurs when organs share a common nerve pathway.